Before Crisis: Final Fantasy VII: Plot

 Meanwhile, President Shinra becomes suspicious of the Turks' activities, believing that someone within the organization is leaking sensitive information.
-He concludes that it must be Veld, and removes him from command, instead placing the company's security leader Heidegger in charge.
-In his first operation however, Heidegger nearly destroys Junon, and the President reinstates Veld.
-In his first mission back in command, Veld plans to defeat AVALANCHE.
+He concludes that it must be Verdot, and removes him from command, instead placing the company's security leader Heidegger in charge.
+In his first operation however, Heidegger nearly destroys Junon, and the President reinstates Verdot.
+In his first mission back in command, Verdot plans to defeat AVALANCHE.
 An assault is launched at a Mako Reactor, during which Rufus Shinra is revealed to be the traitor supporting AVALANCHE.
 He is captured by the Turks and placed under house arrest.
 At the same time, Shears defects to the Turks in an effort to save the gravely ill Elfé.
-Veld discovers that Elfé is his daughter Felicia, whom he thought dead in a botched Shinra operation, and resigns from the Turks.
+Verdot discovers that Elfé is his daughter Felicia, whom he thought dead in a botched Shinra operation, and resigns from the Turks.
 With Elfé continuing to weaken, Fuhito takes over the command of AVALANCHE.
 It is revealed that a Materia owned by Elfé is Zirconiade, an ancient and powerful summoned monster that Fuhito intends to use to destroy humanity and stop them harming the planet.
 However, the Materia is broken, and is slowly draining Elfé's life energy.
 To save her, the four Support Materia must be found.
 Fuhito holds one, and the Turks and Shears hold another.

 Meanwhile, not wanting Rufus' betrayal become known, the President orders the Turks' destruction.
 Despite this imminent threat, the Turks manage to find two more Support Materia.
 Under Fuhito's control, the remainder of AVALANCHE is turned into a vicious army of uncontrollable Ravens, and he manages to steal all the materia needed.
 In the final battle, Fuhito summons Zirconiade, fusing the summon with his own body, and Shears sacrifices himself to save Elfé.
 Fuhito transforms into a monster, but he is defeated by the Turks.
-After the battle, Tseng falsely claims that both Veld and Elfé are dead, so as to protect them from being hunted by Shinra.
+After the battle, Tseng falsely claims that both Verdot and Elfé are dead, so as to protect them from being hunted by Shinra.
 The Turks are then reorganized, with Tseng reinstated as their immediate leader, but they are now sworn to loyalty to Shinra as part of the bargain for their survival.
 The original Turks find new lives for themselves in hiding, and are later seen helping in the evacuation of Midgar during the events of Final Fantasy VII.